 Important changes to the processing of licence applications

 Since 1 January 2016 we no longer publish a list of Accredited Contractors on our website.
 For us to process an application you must supply certain information.
 You can find out what needs to be supplied with each application form on this page.

 Important changes to the processing of highway applications - letter

-Anyone wishing to make a driveway onto their property, also referred to as a dropped kerb will need approval from us as the Highway Authority.
+Anyone who wants to make a driveway onto their property (a dropped kerb) will need approval from us as the Highway Authority.
 This approval takes the form of a Section 184 Licence.

-Please contact your District Council Planning Department before you contact us to find out if you need planning permission to create a vehicle access.
-If required, this must be obtained before you submit an application.
+Please contact your District Council Planning Department before you contact us, to find out if you need planning permission to create a vehicle access.
+If required, you must get this before you submit an application.

 If the work requires piping, culverting or obstructs an ordinary watercourse, whether permanent or temporary, it is a legal requirement under section 23 of the Land Drainage Act to seek consent from the relevant authority.

 You can find more information on our Consent to work on an ordinary watercourse page.

 If the access is onto an unclassified road, planning permission may not be required but the applicant should always check with their local District Council Planning Department.

 Access to any other class of road requires planning permission.

 We ensure that accesses on to the highway are constructed in compliance with our safety standards and that the work is carried out by contractors accredited to work on the highway.

 Please note: we cannot take responsibility for the availability of the accredited contractors to either undertake works or provide a service.

-You can complete the application form in the information and advice section or request an application form by contacting us.
+You can complete the application form in the information and resources section of this page.